patrickkunka/mixitup/docs/api-methods.md

 	}
 });
 ```
-> Perform filter, sort and layoutChange operations in a single animation.
+> Perform filter, sort and changeLayout operations in a single animation.

 <h3 name="method-prepend">prepend</h3>